 Overall prices in the year were 18.9% lower compared to the previous year.
 Given higher tea sales volumes, we managed to curtail the reduction in topline earnings to mere 5%, reaching to Rs 7,695 million.

 Managing Director's Review

-in the country to verify science-based targets, TTE became the sole representation from Sri Lanka in the UN Global Compact-Accenture SDG Stocktake Report -2023"
+"As the first organization in the country to verify science-based targets, TTE became the sole representation from Sri Lanka in the UN Global Compact-Accenture SDG Stocktake Report -2023"